 Additionally, if you want to pursue a truck accident case, you’ll usually need a urine or blood test from the truck driver.
 However, if the proper legal request for this evidence is not made to the trucking company promptly, then this evidence can be lost or destroyed.
 This may negatively impact your truck accident lawsuit in the long run.

-Another aspect of truck accident cases that make them complicated is that numerous parties often bear some measure of responsibility for the truck crash.
+Another aspect of big-rig and semi-truck accident cases that make them complicated is that numerous parties often bear some measure of responsibility for the truck crash.
 Identifying and bringing suit against all these responsible parties is essential to obtaining full compensation.
 These at-fault parties can include: